Staff profile

 Personal Profile

-Ritsuko Koso-Kirk is Assistant Professor in Japanese in the School of Modern Languages and Cultures.
-She teaches and convenes second and final year Japnese language modules on the Japanese Studies degree programme.
+Ritsuko Koso-Kirk is Assistant Professor in Japanese Studies in the School of Modern Languages and Cultures.
+She teaches and convenes second and final year language modules on the Japanese Studies degree programme.

-Ritsuko is the Japanese Studies Year Abroad Officer and the Outreach Officer.
-She has worked extensively with the International Office to build relations with partner institutions in Japan.
-Over the past couple of years she has established a new relationship with Teikyo University in Durham and embedded language exchange opportunities within Japanese Studies.
+Ritsuko has worked extensively with the International Office to build relations with partner institutions in Japan as a Year Abroad officer.
 Externally, she has led outreach activities for promoting Japanese Studies, Japanese language and its culture, collaborating with the Oriental Museum in Durham, the Japan Foundation London and Consulate General of Japan in Edinburgh.
-Ritsuko also organises an annual internal Japanese speech contest at Durham, to give students opportunities to demonstate their ability and enthusiasm for Japan beyond the curriculum.
+Ritsuko also organises an annual internal Japanese speaking event at Durham, to give students opportunities to demonstate their ability and enthusiasm for Japan beyond the curriculum.

 Conferences & Workshop papers